intel/intel-extension-for-pytorch/docs/tutorials/examples.md

 #### Code Changes Highlight

-There are only a few lines of code change required to use Intel® Extension for PyTorch\* on training, as shown:
+There is only a line of code change required to use Intel® Extension for PyTorch\* on training, as shown:
-1. `torch.channels_last` should be applied to both of the model object and data to raise CPU resource usage efficiency.
-2. `ipex.optimize` function applies optimizations against the model object, as well as an optimizer object.
+1. `ipex.optimize` function applies optimizations against the model object, as well as an optimizer object.

 ```
 ...